Civil War Veterans Buried In Washington State - Fall City Cemetery

 425-888-1658

-The history of Fall City Cemetery is deeply rooted in the early pioneer days of the community.
-Before its formal establishment in 1899, settlers often buried loved ones on their own land.
-The cemetery officially began after a nameless boarder passed away at The Landing (the original name for Fall City), prompting the need for a communal resting place.
-Over time, the cemetery expanded, with the Fall City Cemetery Association acquiring additional land to serve the growing community.
-Notably, the cemetery includes a section reserved for Native American burials, reflecting the area's diverse history.
+The history of Fall City Cemetery is a testament to the early pioneer days of our community.
+Before its formal establishment in 1899, our settlers often laid their loved ones to rest on their own land.
+The cemetery officially began in the early 1870s after a nameless boarder passed away at The Landing, the original name for Fall City, underscoring the need for a communal resting place.
+This unnamed individual was buried on a knoll overlooking our town.
+Initially marked by a crude concrete slab, the “Unknown Man” marker was later replaced by Jack Kelley, a significant event in our shared history.

 Visit the Fall City Cemetery Website